-Sara Ontaneda is an Ecuadorian-American singer-songwriter based in New York City.
-Her music mixes Folk, R&B, and South-American rhythms.
+Sara Ontaneda is an Ecuadorian-American singer-songwriter based in NYC.
+Her music is often described as Alternative Pop, blending Folk, R&B, and South-American sounds.

 Sara discovered her passion for music at a young age.
 At age 7 she started piano lessons and at age 9 she joined her school's choir in Miami, Florida.
 At age 13, she moved to Guayaquil, Ecuador where she learned that she was serious about music.
-She studied classical music in the conservatories in Guayaquil and at the same time discovered she enjoyed contemporary music as well.
-Sara joined jazz and bossa nova bands which led her to perform in important Ecuadorian venues like Diva Nicotina, Teatro Centro de Arte, and Teatro Sanchez Aguilar.
-It was during her teens that she began her singer-songwriter phase, and recorded/produced her songs at a mentor's home studio, Susy Nickel Productions.
+She studied classical.

 The love for music placed her in Berklee College of Music where she majored in Contemporary Writing and Production.
 She graduated with honors and received scholarship awards for her efforts.